Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 threshold from a single value based on counters and half-life values.
 Icinga 2 compares the value with a single flapping threshold configuration attribute.

+## Check Result Freshness

+Freshness of check results must be explicitely enabled in Icinga 1.x.
+The attribute `freshness_treshold` defines the threshold in seconds.
+Once the threshold is triggered, an active freshness check is executed defined by the `check_command` attribute.
+Both check methods (active and passive) use the same freshness check method.

+In Icinga 2 active check freshness is determined by the `check_interval` attribute and no incoming check results in that period of time (last check + check interval).
+Passive check freshness is calculated from the `check_interval` attribute if set.
+There is no extra `freshness_threshold` attribute in Icinga 2.
+If the freshness checks are invalid, a new service check is forced.

 ## State Retention

 Icinga 1.x uses the `retention.dat` file to save its state in order to be able